census-instrumentation/opencensus-specs/tags/TagMap.md

 ## Tag Conflict Resolution
 If a new tag conflicts with an existing tag then the new tag takes precedence.
-Entire `Tag` along with `TagValue` and `TagMetadata` is replaced by the most recent tag (either it is locally generated or received from a remote peer).
+Entire `Tag` along with `TagValue` and `TagMetadata` is replaced by the most recent tag (regardless of it is locally generated or received from a remote peer).
 Replacement is limited to a scoped span in which the conflict arises.
 When the scoped span is closed the orignal value prior to the conflict is restored.
 For example,